LappleApple/feedmereadmes/README.md

 Taking a README-driven development approach can resolve some of these issues immediately.
 But even if you don't support Preston-Warner's argument, you can still make sure your README user-friendly.
 We advise defining "user" broadly, to include your colleagues, your language community, your manager, your idols, journalists, fellow FOSS addicts who are in a hurry, your parents.
 [Tell a story](https://opensource.com/open-organization/17/1/repo-tells-a-story) that others can comprehend.

-Make "[code isn't self-documenting](https://www.youtube.com/watch?v=PC05prd2usY)" one of your mantras.
+Make "code isn't self-documenting" one of your mantras, as per Mike Jang's 2015 OSCON talk offering [Ten Steps to Better READMEs](https://www.youtube.com/watch?v=PC05prd2usY).

 We're here to help you, by connecting you to an audience of OSS enthusiasts and writing/editing professionals willing to offer you feedback and direction.